Skip to main content

 <div className="flex flex-col items-center">

-{/* Using STUDS component with Tailwind classes */}
+{/* Using the design system component with Tailwind classes */}

 </div>